Radar in World War II: South Africa

 Like in Great Britain, RDF (radar) development in South Africa emerged from a research organization centering on lightning instrumentation: the Bernard Price Institute (BPI) for Geophysical Research, a unit of the University of the Witwatersrand in Johannesburg.
 When Prime Minister Jan Smuts was told of this new technology, he requested that the resources of BPI be devoted to this effort for the duration of the war.
 Basil Schonland, a world-recognized authority on lightning detection and analysis, was appointed to head the effort.

-With nothing more than copies of some "vague documents" and notes provided by New Zealand's representative at the briefings in England, Schonland and a small team started the development in late September 1939.
-Before the end of November, the various elements of the system were completed, all by using locally available components.
-These were assembled in separate vehicles for the transmitter and receiver.
+By the end of 1939, using Frederick Terman's Radio Engineering and the ARRL handbook, Schonland, Guerino P. Gane, Guerino R. Bozzoli, W. Eric Phillips, and Noel Roberts built the JB.
 The transmitter operated at 90 MHz (3.3 m) and had a power of about 500 W. The pulse was 20-μs in width and the PRF was 50 Hz, synchronized with the power-line.
 The receiver was super-regenerative, using type 955 and 956 Acorn tubes in the front end and a 9-MHz IF amplifier.
 Separate, rotatable antennas with stacked pairs of full-wave dipoles were used for transmitting and receiving.
 The beams were about 30 degrees wide, but the azimuth of the reflected signal was determined more precisely by using a goniometer.
 Pulses were displayed on the CRT of a commercial oscilloscope.
+In March 1940, the system was deployed to Kenya.